kiro6/kiro6/README.md

 ## About Me

-Hello there, I'm Kyrillos Maged Fakhry, a CyberSecurity Engineer, Bug Bounty Hunter.
+Hello there, I'm Kyrillos Maged Fakhry.
+SWE and Cybersecurity Enthusiast

  <!-- ## Education  -->